-To make matters worse, many are not aware of the concept of T2 shine-through, a cause of artefactual high signal on DWI, or interpret it as a binary feature with T2 contribution to signal either present or absent when in reality there is always a T2 component even to regions with true T2 diffusion restriction.
+To make matters worse, many are not aware of the concept of T2 shine-through, a cause of artefactual high signal on isotropic maps, or interpret it as a binary feature with T2 contribution to signal either present or absent when in reality there is always a T2 component even to regions with true T2 diffusion restriction.

 A much safer and more accurate way of referring to diffusion restriction is to remember that we are referring to actual apparent diffusion coefficient (ADC) values, and to use wording such as "the region demonstrates abnormally low ADC values (abnormal diffusion restriction)" or even "high signal on isotropic images (DWI) is confirmed by ADC maps to represent abnormal restricted diffusion".

 As opposed to essentially free diffusion of water kept inside a container, diffusion of water inside brain tissue, for example, is hindered primarily by cell membrane boundaries.
 The overall diffusion characteristics of a single volume represent the combined water diffusion in a number of compartments:

 - within the cytoplasm generally